microsoftgraph/microsoft-graph-docs-contrib/concepts/profilephoto-configure-settings.md

 ms.localizationpriority: medium
 ---

 # Manage user profile photo settings in Microsoft 365 by using Microsoft Graph

-Using the Microsoft Graph API, Global Administrators can get and configure photo update settings in an organization.
-This includes controlling the environment where user profile photos can be updated within the organization and which roles are required to update profile user photos.
+Administrators can use the Microsoft Graph API to get and configure photo update settings in an organization.
+This includes controlling the environment where user profile photos can be updated within the organization and defining which roles are required to update profile user photos.

 ## Configure the user profile photo environment

 For hybrid tenants, user accounts can be synced from on-premises Microsoft Entra ID to the cloud via [directory sync](/azure/active-directory/architecture/sync-directory).
 To determine whether you have a hybrid environment, see [Determine your identity model](/microsoft-365/enterprise/deploy-identity-solution-identity-model?view=o365-worldwide).
-For hybrid tenants, Global Administrators can configure whether user profile photo updates made on-premises sync to the cloud, or whether user profile photo updates are made from the cloud only.
+For hybrid tenants, administrators can configure whether user profile photo updates made on-premises sync to the cloud, or whether user profile photo updates are made from the cloud only.

-Configuration of user profile photo updates does not impact other user account properties.
+Configuration of user profile photo updates does not affect other user account properties.
 Also, this configuration does not affect existing user profile photos in the cloud or on-premises.

 ### Cloud environment